 - Paper.li.
 Email addresses of people who have subscribed to paper.li newsletters.
 We use paper.li to generated automated online newspapers that may be shared on Twitter, including The Publishing Talk Daily, The #WriterWednesday Weekly and #HowToGetPublished Weekly.
 People may also subscribe to receive these newsletters by email if they wish.
 This is a service provided by paper.li.
 We can, in theory, log into paper.li and download email addresses of people who have subscribed this way to a spreadsheet.
 In practice, we never do, nor would we ever harvest emails from this list to email subscribers about anything else.

-- Workshops, courses, conferences and other events.
+- Masterclasses, workshops, courses, conferences and other events.
 Email addresses and names of people who have bought tickets using Eventbrite.
-We use Eventbrite for ticket sales (including free tickets) for events.
+We use Eventbrite for ticket sales (including free tickets) for events, including online events such as our masterclasses.
 This requires your name and email address for transactional purposes only.
 These will only be used in the context of the specific event you sign up for, such as to email you tickets, joining instructions, venue changes etc. We may keep a record of who has attended workshops and other events, but do not use this data for marketing purposes.
-If you want to hear from us after an event you attend, you will need to sign up to an email newsletter.
+We will send a follow-up email after a masterclass, with links to your video replay, any downloads, links and other information.
+If you want to hear from us after this, you will need to sign up to our regular email newsletter.

 - PDF ebook sales.
 We have previously used e-junkie (a third-party service) to fulfil PDF ebook and magazine sales.
 We are not doing so at the moment, but may do so (or use another third-party fulfilment provider) in the future – in which case we would update this policy to reflect that.
 Such purchases require name, email address and possibly other information for transactional purposes only.
 Your email address is only used to communicate with you about your order, where necessary.
 We do not hold onto this information, add it to a list or spreadsheet or use it for marketing purposes.
 If you have bought something from us in the past via e-junkie, this data has been deleted and is held by neither us nor e-junkie.

 - PayPal transactions.
-If you buy something from us (such as an Eventbrite ticket) using PayPal, the email address that you use for your PayPal account is held by PayPal and visible by us.
+If you buy something from us (such as an Eventbrite ticket or subscribe as a member) using PayPal, the email address that you use for your PayPal account is held by PayPal and visible by us.
 We would only ever use this email address to contact you about an issue with your order, such as a refund for a cancelled workshop.
 This is standard practice for purchasing online.
 These emails are used for transactional purposes only, relating to specific orders, and not used for marketing or any other purpose.

 - Social media.
 We can see information from social media activity such as when you ‘like’ our Facebook page, join our LinkedIn group or follow us on Twitter.
 But we do not record, store or harvest this information, nor use it for any purpose other than engaging with you on social media.
 This data is held by the respective social networks you are a member of, and you should familiarize yourself with their privacy settings and policies.